-Croatia is an incredibly rich country in varied, pristine landscapes, and as such, we offer two different itineraries on our cycle cruises – the Southern Route and the Coastal Route.
+Croatia is an incredibly rich country in varied, pristine landscapes, and as such, we offer two different itineraries on our cycle cruises – the Southern Route and the Northern Route.
 Choosing which itinerary to do can be a difficult decision, so we’ve compiled the following guide to help you decide which one suits you best.

 Our cycle cruises are suitable for those with a moderate level of fitness – however, for those who feel they may need a little extra help, we have e-bikes available so you can sit back, relax and enjoy the scenery!
 You’ll be lead by a professional cycling guide for the duration of the tour, so you can be assured you’ll be in safe hands.Split Southern Route Key Points

 Perfect for: Those who want to head south and cycle the islands off the mainland including Korcula, Mljet, Hvar and Brac.

 Length of cycle: Approximately 189 kilometers of cycling

 - Zlatni Rat, Bol